alexander-lamdan/javascript-projects/README.md

-# javascript-projects
+# JavaScript Projects

-JavaScript projects for practice and fun
+JavaScript projects for fun and practice.